rienkdekok/dtt/docs/High Level/index.md

 # Digital transformation
 The transformation towards the digital economy.
-Meaning that value of physical is declining and that of
+Meaning that value of product physical is declining and ... is increasing.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk0OTM4MDcwXX0=
+eyJoaXN0b3J5IjpbLTQyMjM1MjQ4OF19
 -->